Manage and Deploy Jump Clients

 To help manage bandwidth usage, choose which statistics should be displayed in the representative console.
 Then set how often Active Jump Client statistics should update.
 You can also set the maximum number of Jump Clients to upgrade concurrently and the maximum bandwidth to be used.

-Next, set the maximum number of concurrent connections per second to the appliance that will be allowed.
-This applies when all jump clients are disconnected and are attempting to re-establish a connection to the appliance, a situation that can occur after an upgrade or a major network outage.
+Next, set the maximum number of concurrent connections per second to the B Series Appliance that will be allowed.
+This applies when all jump clients are disconnected and are attempting to re-establish a connection to the B Series Appliance, a situation that can occur after an upgrade or a major network outage.

 Restricting local uninstall and disable of Jump Clients prevents end-users from disabling the Jump Client via its right-click context menu.